LukieNumbrSlevin/myplayground/README.md

 Below you will find test cards to be used in the Sandbox/Stage environment for testing the listed transaction senarios.

+❕ _NOTE:_
+* Any text for cardholder name, a future date for expiry, and three (3) numbers for cvv are accepted.
+* Enter any four (4) numbers if presented with a challenge prompt for 3DS
+* Test cards will not be accepted on Production

 | PAN | 3DS2 test scenario | Outcome |
 | :--- | :--- | :--- |
 | 2303779999000275 | Frictionless (3DS Status != C) | Success |